tubalk01/Protocols/protocols/illumina-nextera-XT-library-prep-part1/README.md

 2. Download your protocol.
 3. Upload your protocol into the [OT App](https://opentrons.com/ot-app).
 4. Set up your deck according to the deck map below.
 5. Calibrate your labware, tiprack and pipette using the OT App.
-For calibration tips, check out our [support article](https://support.opentrons.com/ot-2/getting-started-software-setup/deck-calibration).
+For tips on how to calibrate, check out our [support article](https://support.opentrons.com/ot-2/getting-started-software-setup/deck-calibration).
 6. Hit "Run".

 ### Additional Notes